wapelhardingpoint/GRAXEnterprise/README.md

 ## The first step to installing GRAX is to deploy your Heroku environment.
-Once complete this your Salesforce Instance will have to be configured.
+Once completed your Salesforce Instance will have to be configured.

 ### 1. Deploy GRAX Enterprise Application to Heroku